Rocky Mountain Junior Hockey League: History

-In 1975, the Quesnel Millionaires and Prince George Spruce Kings joined the Peace Junior B Hockey League.
+In 1975, the Quesnel Millionaires and Prince George Spruce Kings joined the Peace Junior B Hockey League (PJBHL).
 The PJBHL already included the Fort St. John Huskies, Dawson Creek Canucks, and Grande Prairie North Stars.
 Previously, Fort St. John won the Cyclone Taylor Cup as British Columbia Jr. B Champions in 1969 as a member of the Peace Jr. B League.
-With the expansion, the PJBHL became the Peace-Cariboo Junior Hockey League.
+With the expansion, the PJBHL became the Peace-Cariboo Junior Hockey League (PCJHL).
 The first championship of the new PCJHL was won by Prince George, but Quesnel won the league and the Cyclone Taylor Cup as BC Champions in 1977, 1978, and 1979 and the Grande Prairie North Stars won the Russ Barnes Trophy and Alberta champions in 1976.

 In 1980 the PCJHL became a Junior "A" League, one season after the British Columbia Junior Hockey League-Pacific Coast Junior Hockey League merger.
 The league's most successful team, by far, was the Prince George Spruce Kings.
 Every season, their playoff champion earned the right to play for the Mowat Cup, the British Columbia Junior "A" Title.
 The PCJHL/RMJHL was eligible for the Royal Bank Cup, the Junior "A" National Title.

-In 1991, the Peace Cariboo league doubled in size when it took in a portion of the Jr. B Kootenay International Junior Hockey League and renamed itself the Rocky Mountain league.
-The original teams to the North would form the Peace-Cariboo Division, while the newer teams to the South would form the Kootenay Division.
+In 1991, the PCJHL doubled in size when it took in a portion of the Jr. B KIJHL and was renamed the Rocky Mountain Junior Hockey League (RMJHL).
+The newcomers, which were concentrated in the southern region, formed the Kootenay Division, and the teams in the northern region formed the Peace-Cariboo Division.